dScope Series III analogue and digital audio analyzers

 Graphical traces types include 'scope, FFT, sweep, analyzer residual and FFT of analyzer residual (all for both channels simultaneously) plus carrier eye diagram.
 Sweeps can be made of up to four parameters simultaneously (including carrier parameters).

-Competitive audio analysis systems are 'modal': they are set up to perform a single measurement function - and that's all they can do until their 'mode' is changed.
-This is a consequence of their hardware based architecture and cannot easily be remedied. dScope, on the other hand, comprises many independent "soft" instruments which can be used simultaneously.
+Competitive audio analysis systems are often 'modal': they are set up to perform a single measurement function - and that's all they can do until their 'mode' is changed.
+This is a consequence of their hardware based architecture and cannot easily be remedied. dScope Series III, on the other hand, comprises many independent "soft" instruments which can be used simultaneously.

 For example you could SIMULTANEOUSLY: